maxchampoux/Ibanfirst/CompanyCreation.md

 Method: PUT
 URL: /companies/-{id}/certificateDeposit
 ```
-At this stage we will require more data and documents.
+At this stage, we will require additional data and documents:
+* legalForm
+* authorizedCapital
+* shareholder : type, isMainFounder, ownership, email, individualCountry (or corporateCountry depending on the type), individualName (or corporateName depending on the type), document (type: IDProof and status: uploaded).

 By submitting your project, you have to proceed to the review of your project and the deposits.
 When we are fine, we will move the status to "certificate of deposit ready" and you will be able to retrieve your certificate as a document to follow the process of registration of you company with the appropriate legal institution.

 **Parameters:**